-Please note: Parts of the exhibition Shipping (New Building: ground floor + 1st floor) are closed until 24 April 2020 due to reconstruction work.
-The 2nd floor of the exhibition Shipping is still accessible.)
+Please note: Parts of the exhibition Shipping (New Building: ground floor + 1st floor) are closed until further notice due to reconstruction work.

 Visitors to the Shipping exhibition are welcomed by Captain Nemo on an imaginary set of his submarine, the Nautilus.
 The mariner from Jules Verne’s novel 20,000 Leagues under the Sea talks about the nature of water, the oceans, and dangers at sea.
 And he tells myths – about sea monsters and figureheads, the decorative sculptures at the prows of ships.
 Many sailors believed the soul of the ship resided in the figurehead.
 Any damage it sustained was considered a bad omen.

 What it was like to live on board a ship is reflected in countless stories, myths, symbols, and aphorisms dealing with the interaction between people, boats, and the sea.
 More than 1,100 objects, dived into 30 thematic exhibits and spread across 6,500 square meters of exhibition space on three levels, provide insight into the history of deep-sea and inland navigation.
 This is one of the world’s largest exhibitions devoted to ships and boats.